danBhentschel/techio-practical-linq/about.md

 ### Course Content
 This course starts out by explaining LINQ: what it is and where you would use it.
 It then introduces students to about 25 different LINQ methods.
 Similar methods are grouped together to aid comprehension and retention.

-### Related Courses
+### Supplementary Courses
-There are two other supplementary LINQ courses designed to be taken in conjunction with this course:
+There are two supplementary LINQ courses designed to be taken in conjunction with this course:
  - **C# LINQ Background Topics**
  - **C# LINQ Advanced Topics**

 Neither supplementary course is required for the **Using C# LINQ** course.
 You may want to take the **Background** course before (or after) this one, but it is only recommended for advanced programmers.
 Beginners may be confused by some of the content.

-The **Advanced** course should be taken after the **Using** course, but beginning programmers might want to skip this course as well.
-It is not required to be able to use LINQ in most situations.
+The **Advanced** course provides some hints and precautions for how to get the most out of LINQ while avoiding some of its pitfalls.
+It should be taken after the **Using** course, but beginning programmers might want to skip this course as well.
+The **Advanced** course is not required to be able to use LINQ in most situations.

 ### Previous Knowledge
 The lessons provided here are geared towards beginner to intermediate programmers.
 Students should have a basic understanding of the fundamentals of C#.
 Required skills include crafting of classes, fields, and methods.
 A good understanding of C# data types is also strongly recommended.